Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 5.md

 angular velocity of (2, 0, 0), that means it is rotating at two radians per second around the diagonal’s local x-axis.

-Psyshock offers two methods for applying impulses that hide away some of the math.
+Psyshock offers three methods for applying impulses that hide away some of the math.
 These methods immediately update the `Velocity`.
 The first is `UnitySim.ApplyFieldImpulse()` which applies a uniform impulse across the entire rigid body.
 Such an impulse will never alter angular velocity, and only “moves” a rigid body.
 You provide the `Mass` and the impulse as a vector, where the normalized impulse is the direction, while the magnitude is the amount of force within the timestep.
-The second method is `UnitySim.ApplyImpulseAtPoint()` which additionally requires the world-space position the impulse is applied at, and the `inertialPoseWorldTransform`.
+The second method is `ApplyAngularImpulse()` which applies a momentary torque impulse to the rigid body.
+This impulse will not alter the linear velocity.
+Along with the `mass` and `interialPoseWorldTransform`, you provide the axis you want the rigid body to rotate around due to the impulse, and the impulse magnitude.
+The final method is `UnitySim.ApplyImpulseAtPoint()` which requires the world-space position the impulse is applied at, and the impulse as a 3D vector, along with the `mass` and `inertialPoseWorldTransform`.
 This method may impact both linear and angular velocity.

 Now that we can update the `Velocity` with impulses, we need to apply the velocity updates to the rigid body.
 We can do that with `UnitySim.Integrate()`.